-Join Garrick Chow for an in-depth discussion in this video Audio warping, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video Audio warping, part of Learning Auria Pro.

 - Earlier in this chapter…I explained that one of the advantages…of working with mini tracks…is that you can easily fix timing issues…by manually adjusting notes that might have been played…ahead or behind the beat.…But when you're working with real instrument recordings,…when you're looking at wave forms instead of data,…you're often locked into what you recorded.…Now you've seen that you can use time stretching…to lengthen or shorten a region,…but what if you have a recording in which…parts of the performance are a little bit late or early…but you're otherwise happy with the recording?…That's when Auria Pro's audio warping feature…comes in handy.…It's for when you feel that the timing of the track…is not tight enough for your tastes,…but you like the track enough to not re-record it.…